Ethann93/World-Population-EDA/README.md

 This part of the code creates various visualizations to help us understand the dataset:

-1. A heatmap of correlation within the dataset, which shows how different attributes are related.
+1. A world population map displaying the distribution of the global population in 1970 and 2022, illustrating the concentration of people across these two distinct time periods.
 2. A graph displaying the mean population growth by continent, giving insights into population trends.
 3. A boxplot to illustrate the distribution of data in the dataset, highlighting any outliers.